-- Someone infected with Cyclospora has a bowl movement containing unsporulated (immature, non-infective) oocysts in the feces.
+- Someone infected with Cyclospora has a bowel movement containing unsporulated (immature, non-infective) oocysts in the feces.

 - Feces containing the unsporulated Cyclospora oocysts gets into food;

-- The food is uneaten for a day to weeks, during which time, the unsporulated oocyts sporulate (become infective);
+- The food is uneaten for a day to weeks, during which time, the unsporulated oocysts sporulate (become infective);

 - Two or more people eat the food that is now tainted with sporulated oocysts; and